 The pervasive ambivalence towards the medication suggests that the term compliance is an euphemism in this context (cf. Baldessarini, 1994).
 L, a psychiatric patient since 22 years, who seemed to derive gratification from hardship, was one of many participants who evoked questions about self-destructiveness and masochism as factors behind treatment compliance.
 Masochism, here, refers both to deriving pleasure from pain and to Freud's (1924/1961) additional use of the term to denote a primary self-destructive drive that has become eroticized.

 L said that he initially accepted taking chlorpromazine, since it was prescribed by a doctor.
 However, the treatment gave him cramps and made him feel sick to his core.
 The psychiatrist maintained that it was L’s mental illness and not the medication that produced these symptoms.
-This mind-splitting situation culminated in a suicide attempt by jumping from the fourth floor, after which was injected with perphenazine and haloperidol while in intensive care.
+This mind-splitting situation culminated in a suicide attempt by jumping from the fourth floor, after which L was injected with perphenazine and haloperidol while in intensive care.
 L earnestly believes that the treatment made him more psychotic.
-Having survived the jump, he thought he must be Jesus. has recently been promised clozapine.
+Having survived the jump, he thought he must be Jesus.
+L has recently been promised clozapine.
 He hopes that the new medication will finally cure him, even though he is highly critical of drugs in general and would never recommend any type of neuroleptics to anyone.
 He says that he would rather recommend psychotherapy, momentarily disregarding an earlier remark that psychotherapy has never done him any good (which the interviewer understood as a critical comment to his being a psychoanalyst).
-The way humbles himself when he meets a doctor on his way out from one of the interviews adds to the impression that his subservience is a method of coping with humiliation and rage.
+The way L humbles himself when he meets a doctor on his way out from one of the interviews adds to the impression that his subservience is a method of coping with humiliation and rage.

-One could, perhaps, claim that and other psychiatric patients merely submit to a therapy that is aggressive by design (analogous to a patient accepting a forceful treatment of a severe somatic illness, for example, chemotherapy against cancer).
+One could, perhaps, claim that L and other psychiatric patients merely submit to a therapy that is aggressive by design (analogous to a patient accepting a forceful treatment of a severe somatic illness, for example, chemotherapy against cancer).
 This would seem to be borne out by the fact that the younger, recent-onset participants felt strengthened by their medication and supported by their psychiatrists.
 The long-term consumers, too, accepted their treatment, but not without bitterly deploring its side effects.
 At least one chronic-group participant, the 25 year-old K, who had used varying combinations of thioridazine, levopromazine, and haloperiodol since age 17, consciously welcomed the numbing effects of her treatment, even though it made her heavy in every sense of the word — she weighed 115 kilos.
-Without medication had nightmares, and became frantic with fantasies about sexual abuse when alone with a man.
+Without medication K had nightmares, and became frantic with fantasies about sexual abuse when alone with a man.

 Other forms of erotization.